 This is the Bertrand Florat's personal page.
 You will find here some links to articles or projects I'm involved in and few thoughts (mainly about IT).
-Use the contact page if you want to discuss about an article, I once activated some comments plugin but I had to close it due to massive spam attacks.
+Use the contact page if you want to discuss about an article, I had to disable comments due to massive spam attacks.

 Jajuk Project (Java Jukebox)